Alcohol addiction, substance abuse, heavy drinking and alcoholism are serious problems that affect millions of people.

 Alcoholics often suffer from hypoglycemia (low blood sugar) and blood sugar instability.
 Individuals tend to experience cravings when they’re hypoglycemic, and as a result experience sugar, carbohydrate and alcohol cravings, mood swings, irritability, gluten intolerance, brain fog and adrenal exhaustion.
 These conditions can be remedied by eating a nutrient-dense diet that contains plenty of organic protein, tons of healthy healing fats, and fiber from leafy greens and vegetables.

-A nutrient-dense diet rich in B vitamins, organic protein, plenty of leafy greens and vegetables, low-sugar fruits and a variety of healthy, healing fats is the best diet for a recovering alcoholic.
+A nutrient-dense diet rich in B vitamins, organic protein, plenty of leafy greens, colorful plants and vegetables, fruits and a variety of healthy, healing fats is the best diet for a recovering alcoholic.
 Protein and fat help prevent blood sugar fluctuations, increase energy, fuel the brain, and eliminate cravings.
 Protein is rich in amino acids, provides fuel for the body and brain, and helps balance brain chemistry by boosting the levels of mood-regulating neurotransmitters.
 The first 40 grams of protein eaten every day goes to rebuilding the immune system.
 If you are not rebuilding your immune system, you’ll have a hard time rebuilding your brain chemistry to be happy and think straight.

 An alcoholic or recovering alcoholic requires specific nutrients and diverse diet of vegetables, fruits, animal protein and healthy fats.
 They seem to do best with three nutrient-dense meals daily and should never go more than four hours without food to avoid hypoglycemia.
 All attempts should be made to avoid sweets, sugary beverages, fast food and starchy carbohydrates.